interledger/rafiki/docs/transaction-api.md

 After the payment completes, the instance releases the lock on the payment and advances the state depending upon the outcome:

 1. Success.
 If the STREAM sender successfully fulfilled the completion criteria of the payment, sending or delivering the requisite amount, the payment is complete.
-The instance advances the state to `Refunding`, in which Rafiki notifies the wallet to transfer the remaining funds in the Interledger account to the funding account.
+The instance advances the state to `Completed`, the final state of the payment.
 2. Irrevocable failure.
 In cases such as if the exchange rate changed (the payment cannot be completed within the parameters of the quote), the receiver closed the connection, or a terminal ILP Reject was encountered, the payment failed permanently.
-Manual intervention is required to quote and retry the payment, so the state advances to `Refunding`.
+Manual intervention is required to quote and retry the payment, so the state advances to `Cancelled`.

-   After too many recoverable failures and attempts, Rafiki may also consider a payment permanently failed, advancing the state to `Refunding`.
+   After too many recoverable failures and attempts, Rafiki may also consider a payment permanently failed, advancing the state to `Cancelled`.

 3. Recoverable failure.
 In cases such as an idle timeout, Rafiki may elect to automatically retry the payment.
 The state remains `Sending`, but internally tracks that the payment failed and when to schedule another attempt.

-After `Refunding` is complete, the state advances to either `Completed` for outcome 1 or `Cancelled` for outcomes 2 and 3.
+In the `Completed` and `Cancelled` cases, the wallet is notifed of any remaining funds in the Interledger account.
+Note: if the payment is retried, the same Interledger account is used for the subsequent attempt.

 ### Manual recovery